EmilDanielsson/Player-Rating-Project/README.md

 Place the downloaded Wyscout data in a folder named: `Wyscout`, placed two levels above the Python code (see below).

 Download the folder 'Json_files' from https://drive.google.com/drive/folders/1Yhta6-kl6Z9sn_Uy2JpMC9UiNObn6VFz?usp=sharing and place at one level above the Python code (see below).
+The files in this folder can also be generated if the Wyscout data is downloaded by running the following programmes in order:
+    1. create_events_df_eu.py
+    2. minutes_played.py
+    3. create_KPI_dataframe.py
+    (4.) create_KPI_dataframe_EDIT.py (This code program might need some modifications to it, see comments) This is though not recomended since it takes quite a lot of time to run create_KPI_dataframe.py.

 Also download Excel-sheet `Gameweek_38.xlsx` from https://docs.google.com/spreadsheets/d/1bIpAxH0iWEot8tAlIQcvBB_uX-Au-qjX/edit?usp=sharing&ouid=117928085659621731785&rtpof=true&sd=true and place at one level above the Python code (see below).